marlonlom/archlinux-utils-mirrors-sync/README.md

 # or
 chmod +x ~/.config/marlonlom/archlinux/utils/sync-current-mirrors.sh
 ```

-(5) For easy usage opf the script, its recommended to make alias and using it for running the script file inside the terminal.
+E. For easy usage opf the script, its recommended to make alias and using it for running the script file inside the terminal.

-(5.1) Editing *.bashrc* file
+E1.
+Editing *.bashrc* file

 Open .bashrc file for editing - in this example, im using nano, but feel free to use another text editor-
 ```